-Bestival (when I went) was held on the Isle of Wight which had quaint little shops selling crabbing lines and homemade toffees, cosy pubs, streets lined with bunting and the smell of the sea wafting around every corner.
+Bestival (when I went) was held on the Isle of Wight which had quaint little shops selling crabbing lines and homemade toffees, cozy pubs, streets lined with bunting, and the smell of the sea wafting around every corner.
 It really was unlike any other place I had been to for a festival.

 I have done Bestival a couple of times now and both times I went it was held at Robin Hill Country Park.

 Getting there is a bit of a mission if you don’t already live on the island.
-Getting the ferry to the island isn’t cheap, especially if your driving, but was by far the easiest and cheapest option when I went with my boyfriend Joss and our friends.
-If I was travelling alone, and perhaps a few bags lighter, I would recommend going as a foot passenger to save some money.
+Getting the ferry to the island isn’t cheap, especially if you’re driving, but was by far the easiest and cheapest option when I went with friends.
+If I was traveling alone, and perhaps a few bags lighter, I would recommend going as a foot passenger to save some money.

-When we arrived at the campsite, after what can only be described as a mountainous abseil from the main entrance, we set up our trusty tent (which myself and Joss have used for every festival we have ever been to!) and went off to explore.
+When we arrived at the campsite, after what can only be described as a mountainous abseil from the main entrance, we set up our trusty tent (which I have used for every festival I have ever been to expect Reading in 2014!) and went off to explore.

 While exploring, we came across the Worlds Biggest Bouncy Castle.
 This thing was enormous!
 We had to pay £5 to have a go but it was so worth it.
 It was such fun and really made us feel like a bunch of big kids.